 Credit union consolidation continues, as the number of CUs in the US has declined nearly 16 percent over the past 5 years, due largely to mergers and acquisitions.

 Bankruptcies are low, but there may be more filings in 2021 as “helpful” policies melt away.
 With that said, Eisenberg said delinquency rates on all types of credit are down across the board.
 Credit card delinquencies are at 30-year lows, which is allowing financial institution to hold less in loan loss reserves.

 Used car prices jumped dramatically, have since dropped slightly, but still are “very high” compared to normal.
 This is driven by a lack of supply, a problem Eisenberg predicted will be around for a few years due to a drop in production of new vehicles.

-In the Great Recession the US economy lost 4 million jobs, and it took 3 years to recover.
+During the Great Recession, the US economy lost 4 million jobs, and it took 3 years to recover.
 The COVID recession lost three times as many jobs, but they came back twice as fast.
 Involuntary separations are as low as they were the month before the pandemic – finally, after 18 months.

 “Companies are not letting people go,” he assessed.
 “The labor force lost more than 3 million workers, for a variety of reasons.
 The rate of retirements is way up, and parents are staying home to take care of children.”

 Inflation is at the highest levels in years – even in core inflation measures that remove volatile elements such as energy.
 Eisenberg predicted it should peak in January or February of 2022 because nearly one-third of inflation is being driven by increasing prices of goods, which should decline as supply chain issues ease.